slaytanic87/Tetris/README.md

 Tetris FX
 =========
-An tetris clone written in JavaFx.
+A tetris clone written in JavaFx.
 The number of columns and rows does not correspond to the original Tetris.

 #### Requirements